 There is a great deal of information available from government sources online free, which can be integrated into data processing.

 Leverage what you have already, many data applications can be integrated into what you currently have, data processing does not need to start with investing into huge infrastructure, but do start investing into data methods, then those that are successful can be grown by using the rewards they provide.
 Implementing cost-effective data management means it is very affordable for start-ups.

 Many of the difficult business questions need a data-driven system to provide accurate answers.
 There are questions that are too difficult for manual processing.
 With data systems in place, businesses can solve complex problems, and help predict problems before they arise.

 Uber’s use of location data processing to track users and taxi availability solved a unique problem and put them far ahead of their competition.
-Use of positioning data helped solve customers requests quicker, a key to better business.
+The use of positioning data helped solve customers’ requests quicker, a key to building a better business.

 The ability to solve problems using data identifies a start-up as unique in the market, a quality worth paying for.